Online games news Tedious Retro Gamer, 07-11-2022

 That’s why we created our Patreon

-I have seen small and medium channels that are supported on Patreon and they all leave that data in the open for the public, after all it is form of public financing.
-But OXBox team for some reason hides that information, even though they have only one tier of support of around 1 pound per month, which suggest they could not get millions out of it.
-So why they did it?
+I have seen small and medium channels that are supported on Patreon, and they all leave that data in the open for the public, after all, it is a form of public financing.
+But OXBox team, for some reason, hides that information, even though they have only one tier of support of around 1 pound per month, which suggests they could not get millions out of it.
+So why did they it?
 Why have they created Patreon in a first place?
 It was never explained.
 They don’t seem to be strapped for money, they are not particularly active on Patreon, the monthly subscription could give you access to (on average) less than 2 posts per month plus access to their discord channel.

 It’s because of the YouTube algorithm

 And in September 2022 another bombshell was dropped - OXBox created another channel!
 Yes, it was Oxventure, dedicated completely to their Dungeons & Dragons saga.
 Why?
 Because of the YouTube algorithm, which stops people from finding their content.
 The theory behind it was, that by moving all of the D&D videos to a separate channel, it will be easily recognized by the algorithm and will reach the new audience.
 How did it work so far?
 In the first month they reached 500 thousand views.
 No, not per episode, for the whole channel.
 It wouldn’t be so bad for a new channel, but they are not actually a new channel, they have the audience for D&D videos they have built in last 5 years... which turned out to be 35 thousand subscribers to be exact.
 And speaking of building audience - both of their main channels lost in the same time period almost 3 million views.
 It doesn’t really sound like a great trade-off, does it?

 Everyone is struggling for views